A modern re-construction of a lost masterpiece by Ensemble Correspondances

 Etienne Guiol motion graphic

-The performance will last for approximately 2 hours and 15 minutes including one interval and will be followed by a sharing session with the artists.
+The performance will last for approximately 2 hours and 15 minutes including one interval.

 Open to every ticket-holder of the performance.